The Piney Staff

 Dan Gardoqui: Co-Founder, Executive Director, Mentor & Trainer

 Dan lives in the Agamenticus region of the Maine Seacoast.
 He has been studying naturalist skills, wildlife tracking, bird language & mentoring since 1990.
-Dan has a M.S. in Natural Resources, is a Certified Wildlife Tracker, Registered Maine Guide, & served as Science Faculty at Granite State College for over a decade.
+Dan has a M.S. in Natural Resources, is a Certified Wildlife Tracker, Registered Maine Guide & served as Science Faculty at Granite State College for over a decade.
 Through wildlife tracking, Dan has contributed to wildlife studies and served as science editor for the bird language book “What the Robin Knows.”
-While not navigating the landscape of nonprofit leadership & management, Dan loves spending trail running, hunting, playing music, & being a dad to his boys.
+While not navigating the landscape of nonprofit leadership & management, Dan loves spending time trail running, hunting, playing music & being a dad to his boys.

 Contact Dan: email@example.com

 Matt Entwistle: Incoming Program Director

 Matt brings a diverse background in wilderness living.
 His work with non-profits and federal land management agencies has long empowered and educated people with passion for protecting wild places.
 He has over a decade of leadership in programs based on primitive skills & backcountry living behind him.
 As a guide, he’s led groups overland & downriver in the Alaskan wilderness, run sled dogs in Colorado, and taught wooden board building with Grain Surfboards.
 Contact Matt Soon!